 This type of business, however, must report income and revenue to the IRS once a year by filing a Form 1065.
 LLCs are also required to register with the Secretary of State in any state they operate in, unlike a simple partnership.

 If you need help with the difference between LLC and LLP, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.